Q: What is shingles?

 If you know anyone who’s had it, you know that you don’t want to get this painful, blistering skin rash.
 The rash, which typically shows up in a strip (running along a nerve) on one side of the face or body, can be intensely painful.
 It usually lasts two to four weeks, but about 20 percent of people have severe, burning nerve pain long after the rash is gone.

-Shingrix, approved by the FDA last year, is much more effective than the older vaccine, Zostavax.
-In studies, Shingrix was 97 percent effective at preventing Shingles in people aged 50 to 69, and 91 percent effective in people 70 and older.
+Shingrix, approved by the FDA in 2017, is much more effective than the older vaccine, Zostavax.
+In studies, Shingrix was 97 percent effective at preventing shingles in people aged 50 to 69, and 91 percent effective in people 70 and older.
 Zostavax, on the other hand, was only 38 to 51 percent effective, depending on age.

 The Centers for Disease Control and Prevention (CDC) recommends Shingrix for adults 50 and older.